youngerheart/mongodb-io/README.md

   user,
   password,
   out: 'dump', // export filename
-  drop: false // Before restoring the collections from the dumped backup, drops the collections from the target database.
+  drop: false, // Before restoring the collections from the dumped backup, drops the collections from the target database.
+  filePath: '' // path to read `tar.gz` file for mongorestore.
 }
 ```

 #### export

 ```
-var filePath = await DBIO.export(dbs, config); // this is a `tar.gz` file
+var filePath = await DBIO.export({config, dbs}); // this is a `tar.gz` file
 ```

 if `dbs` is not a array, will export all dbs. `dbs` is seems like: